How can I check in for a Qantas Airways flight?

 - Dedicated Online Check-in counter (where available) or a check-in desk at least 90 minutes before your international flight.

-You can check-in from your web-enabled mobile device starting 24 hours and up to 45 minutes before your flight.
+You can check in from your web-enabled mobile device starting 24 hours and up to 30 minutes before your flight.
 Mobile check-in is available only for Qantas Airways domestic flights and QantasLink flights departing from airports equipped with the gate scanners and gate receipt printers.

 At the end of Mobile Check-in, you must enter your mobile number to receive an SMS with your 2D Boarding Pass (each passenger can receive the boarding pass on his/her own mobile device).
 Your boarding pass also includes the passenger name, flight details and seat number.
 You need to scan your mobile boarding passes at the gate to receive a boarding receipt to present to Cabin Crew onboard the aircraft.
-If you are traveling with checked baggage, you also need to scan their boarding passes at a Bag Drop.
+If you are traveling with checked baggage, you also need to scan your boarding passes at the Bag Drop.
+If you did not receive the SMS, you will need to print your boarding pass at the kiosk or see a check-in agent at the airport.

-For most domestic flights and flights departing London – Heathrow, you have the option to check-in at a kiosk, whether you are travelling with or without baggage.
-To start Kiosk Check-in you can choose one of the following options:
+For most domestic flights and international flights from Brisbane or Sydney (except from Sydney to Johannesburg or Shanghai), you have the option to check in at a kiosk, whether you are travelling with or without baggage.
+To start Kiosk Check-in, you can choose one of the following options:

 - Enter name and flight details or your booking reference